OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 The switch must be activated on all sniffing interfaces.
 For an interface named `eth0` the global switch map will be `/sys/fs/bpf/suricata-eth0-global_bypass`.

-Pinned maps and ebpf filter
+Pinned maps and eBPF filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pinned maps can also be used with regular eBPF filter.
+Pinned maps can also be used with regular eBPF filters.
 The main difference is that the map will not
 persist after Suricata is stopped because it is attached to a socket and not an interface which
-is persitent.
+is persistent.

 The eBPF filter `filter.bpf` uses a `ipv4_drop` map that contains the set of IPv4 addresses to drop.
 If `pinned-maps` is set to `true` in the interface configuration then the map will be pinned
-under `/sys/fs/bpf/suricata-eth0-ipv4_drop`.
+under `/sys/fs/bpf/suricata-eth3-ipv4_drop`.

 You can then use a tool like `bpfctrl` to manage the IPv4 addresses in the map.